ebuytkin/digrepo/docs/infrastructure/ingest_server_creation.md

 sudo pip3 install --system lxml boto3
 ```

-VMs also require the custom Python packaging scripts.
+Ingest servers also require the custom Python packaging scripts.
 Instructions are being investigated to install these as system-wide scripts.
 In the meantime, clone the repository to your home folder and use that version.